 Legionella Biofilm Control

-"The maintenance of a chlorine or chloramine residual to suppress waterborne pathogens in drinking water distribution systems is common practice in the United States but less common in Europe.
-In this study, we investigated the occurrence of Bacteria and Legionella spp. in water-main biofilms and tap water from a chloraminated distribution system in the United States and a system in Norway with no residual using real-time quantitative polymerase chain reaction (qPCR).
-Despite generally higher temperatures and assimilable organic carbon levels in the chloraminated system, total Bacteria and Legionella spp. were significantly lower in water-main biofilms and tap water of that system (p < 0.05).
-Legionella spp. were not detected in the biofilms of the chloraminated system (0 of 35 samples) but were frequently detected in biofilms from the no-residual system (10 of 23 samples; maximum concentration = 7.8×104 gene copies cm−2).
-This investigation suggests water-main biofilms may serve as a source of legionellae for tap water and premise plumbing systems, and residual chloramine may aid in reducing their abundance. " From: Occurrence of Legionella spp. in Water-Main Biofilms from Two Drinking Water Distribution Systems.
+"The maintenance of a chlorine or chloramine residual to suppress waterborne pathogens in drinking water distribution systems is common practice in the United States, but less common in Europe.
+In this study, we investigated the occurrence of Bacteria and Legionella in water-main biofilms and tap water.
+We tested samples from a chloraminated distribution system in the United States and a system in Norway with no residual.
+We used a real-time quantitative polymerase chain reaction (qPCR).
+Despite generally higher temperatures and assimilable organic carbon levels in the chloraminated system, we found that total Bacteria and Legionella were significantly lower in water-main biofilms and tap water of that system (p < 0.05).
+Legionella were not detected in the biofilms of the chloraminated system (0 of 35 samples).
+They were frequently detected in biofilms from the no-residual system (10 of 23 samples; maximum concentration = 7.8×104 gene copies cm−2).
+This investigation suggests water-main biofilms may serve as a source of legionellae for tap water and premise plumbing systems.
+Residual chloramine may aid in reducing their abundance. " From: Occurrence of Legionella spp. in Water-Main Biofilms from Two Drinking Water Distribution Systems.
 Michael Waak, et al. Environ.
 Sci.
 Technol.
 June 14, 2018

 Growth of Legionella in biofilms can be reduced if the amount of assimilable organic carbon (AOC) in the water is controlled.
 Legionella bacteria in ground water enter municipal water treatment facilities and exit to distributed potable water systems in low, often not detectable, numbers.
 When conditions are suitable at point of use, Legionella multiply in biofilms.
 Legionella sloughing off biofilms can spread to people by aerosol from warm water-containing mechanical equipment such as cooling towers, showers, misters, and fountains.